GeForce 600 series: New driver features

 In the R300 drivers, released alongside the GTX 680, Nvidia introduced a new feature called Adaptive VSync.
 This feature is intended to combat the limitation of v-sync that, when the framerate drops below 60 FPS, there is stuttering as the v-sync rate is reduced to 30 FPS, then down to further factors of 60 if needed.
 However, when the framerate is below 60 FPS, there is no need for v-sync as the monitor will be able to display the frames as they are ready.
 To address this issue (while still maintaining the advantages of v-sync with respect to screen tearing), Adaptive VSync can be turned on in the driver control panel.
 It will enable VSync if the framerate is at or above 60 FPS, while disabling it if the framerate lowers.
 Nvidia claims that this will result in a smoother overall display.

 While the feature debuted alongside the GTX 680, this feature is available to users of older Nvidia cards who install the updated drivers.

 Dynamic Super Resolution (DSR) was added to Fermi and Kepler GPUs with an October 2014 release of Nvidia drivers.
 This feature aims at increasing the quality of displayed picture, by rendering the scenery at a higher and more detailed resolution (upscaling), and scaling it down to match the monitor's native resolution (downsampling).
+Such feature is similar to AMD's Virtual Super Resolution (VSR).